Estimated reading time: 7 minutes

 These resolutions range from losing weight to quitting smoking and many other admirable things.
-However, while everyone has all of their different resolutions, most of them fail.
+However, while everyone has different resolutions, most of them fail.

 Most people tend to fall back into old habits and give up on their resolutions by January 17th.
 To avoid being one of these people, you have to set attainable goals.
 You don’t want to make too many changes all at once and risk falling back into your patterns.